 Every Day Discounts

-Illinois teachers (pre-K through 12), active police and firefighters, veterans, and active military personnel receive free general admission; students and seniors (with ID) receive a discount; Chicago residents, with proof of residency, also receive discounts on admission.
+Illinois teachers (pre-K through 12), active police and firefighters, veterans, and active military personnel receive free general admission with ID; students and seniors with ID receive a discount; Chicago residents, with proof of residency, also receive discounts on admission.

 The Art Institute of Chicago is one of the world's premier art museums, housing a collection that spans 5,000 years.
 It showcases a tremendous collection of art in a number of different mediums, including paintings, prints, drawings, sculptures, photographs, video, textiles and architectural drawings.
 The Art Institute also plays host to a number of traveling exhibits, such as works by Monet and Van Gogh.